Semiclassical corrections to the photon orbits of a non-rotating black hole: Abstract

 \section{Abstract}

 In this brief article we discuss the corrections to the photon orbits of a non-rotating black hole due to semiclassical fluctuations of the metric.
-It is found that the photon orbit impact parameter differences as the geodesics circle around the black holes become of the order of the semiclassical fluctuations.
-We calculate the effect of the semi-classical fluctuations on the photon orbits and we expect these to be detected in future images of the event horizon obtained with greater resolution.
+It is found that the photon orbit impact parameter differences with the critical impact parameter become of the order of the semiclassical fluctuations.
+We calculate the effect of the semi-classical fluctuations on the photon orbits and show that instead of circulating the black hole infinite number of times at the critical orbit, the photons bounce off the semiclassical geometry.